jlevy/kmd/README.md

 ## Why a New Command Line?

-I prefer to call Kmd a "shell" since it is actually evolving into far more than a command line.
-It's more like a first step toward an alternate, more powerful UX and framework to work with information.
+It may be better to call Kmd a "shell" since it is actually evolving into far more than a command line.
+It's more like a first step toward an item-based information operating sytem—an alternate, more flexible UX and information architecture for tasks that manipulate content.

 The classic Unix-style command line has been the Swiss Army knife for savvy developers for decades.